aaron-grau/curic/react/projects/todos/README.md

 In this phase you will create a Rails API that stores `Todo`s in a database and serves JSON in response to HTTP requests.

-**NB**: Our Rails API will have controllers and models but will not have HTML views.
+**NB**: We first saw use of a Rails API in Ajax Twitter!
+Today, we will create an Rails API that will have controllers and models but will not have HTML views.
 Instead of being a full-stack app, its purpose will be to serve information between our Postgres database and React/Redux front-end.
-It will respond to HTTP requests by running Controller#Actions, the same way as before.
+It will respond to HTTP requests using `Controller#Actions`, the same way as before.
 Its responses, however, will be JSON instead of HTML.
-Our app will render views via React components that parse JSON served up from the database.
+Our app will render views via React components that parse and display these JSON responses.
 User interactions with React components will dispatch actions to our Redux store that either fire ajax requests or render the newest application state.

 Let's get started!